 And just in case you were wondering, these meetings don’t need to be dry and boring.
-It can be quite exciting to be part of a productive group who produce positive outcomes for their members.
+It can be quite exciting to be part of a productive group that produces positive outcomes for its members.

 For board meetings to be effective they need to: